adilkadivala/ai-assistant/README.md

 ```
 You: Send an email to Priya
-🤖: What is the subject and body of the email you want to send to Priya?
+assistant: What is the subject and body of the email you want to send to Priya?
 You: Tell her I won't attend today's meeting
-✅ Email sent to Priya with subject 'Regarding today's meeting'
+assistant: Email sent to Priya with subject 'Regarding today's meeting'
 ```

 ---